 What Is a Fitness Blog?

 A fitness blog is an online tool that lets you share your best advice, information, and expertise, and other people.
-Blogs can include many types of articles such as ‘how-to’ instructional posts (like this one!), fitness club news, interesting training techniques, and nutrition tips, and more.
+Fitness blog ideas include ‘how-to’ instructional posts, fitness club news, interesting training techniques, and nutrition tips, and more.
+A successful fitness blogger focuses on the reader and the fitness journey they are on.
+The content should solve the problem the reader has and help them achieve whatever goal they have.

-But blogging doesn’t just delight your current clients.
+The key advantage of fitness blogging is that it’s an excellent medium to build brand authority.
 It also allows you to gain exposure to audiences who otherwise might not have discovered your fitness business.
 When your content gets shared on social media, you’ll get clicks to your website for free.
 And that’s good news because 70% of consumers prefer learning about a company through custom content than through paid advertisements.

 But a fitness blog’s real rewards come over the long-term – because once you put great content out into the search engines it can continue to gain traction for a very long time.
 So while you’re kicking back with a pina colada on holidays, you’re content will still be working hard bringing in leads for you.